 The introduction of the act put an emphasis on individuals’ rights over their personal data, thus strengthening the overall framework for privacy protection in the country.
 The Personal Data Protection Act also gave greater powers to the Dutch Data Protection Authority (DPA), allowing them to investigate complaints and impose sanctions if necessary.

-In addition to these sectoral laws, numerous other laws, regulations, and codes of conduct have been developed over the years to further protect personal data in the Netherlands.
+In addition to these sectoral laws, numerous other laws, regulations, and codes of conduct have been developed to further protect the Netherlands' personal data.

 All in all, these developments demonstrate willpower to protect individual privacy rights, which are adequately provided for in Article 10 of the Dutch constitution and enjoy similar protection in Article 8 of the European Convention on Human Rights and Articles 7 & 8 of the European Charter of Fundamental Rights of the European Union.